 The A.C.T. is offered on specified Saturdays throughout the school year.
 (Alternative test dates are available to those who cannot test on Saturdays for religious reasons.)
-Students may register online at www.actstudent.org or by mail using the registration bulletin which is available in the quidance office.
+Students may register online at www.actstudent.org.
 Registration deadlines are generally 4-6 weeks prior to the testing date.